-The market regulator Securities and Exchange Board of India (SEBI) has been responsive to the needs of existing investors.
-On 6th November 2020, it announced a new category of multi-cap funds – Flexi Cap Funds.
+On 6th November 2020, the market regulator Securities and Exchange Board of India (SEBI) introduced a new category of multi-cap funds – Flexi Cap Funds.
 As per the announcement, minimum investment in equity and equity-related instruments have to be 65% of total assets.

 What is Flexi Cap Fund?

-Flexi Cap funds are a type of equity fund that invests in opportunities across the market capitalization spectrum.
-These types of funds have the flexibility to go dynamically overweight/ underweight depending on their attractiveness.
-This makes them interesting among all other categories of funds.
-As per data from AMFI (Association Mutual Funds India), there are 25 Flexi cap type mutual funds.
-As per the revised SEBI announcement, these funds should have a 65% investment in equities.
+These types of funds have the flexibility to go dynamically overweight/ underweight depending on the security’s attractiveness.
+Flexi Cap funds must invest at least 65% of the corpus in equities.
 These fund schemes are open-ended dynamic equity schemes investing across large-cap, mid-cap, and small-cap stocks.

 The fund managers of the Flexi cap category are able to invest in all companies without concerns about their size.
 They can take advantage of high-growth stocks and small growing businesses with strong balance sheets.
 The managers look for potential earnings along with attractive return ratios and cash flows.
 Despite changes in the classification of stocks, the fund manager’s decision remains unchanged.
 They stick by their conviction bets made for long-term benefits from investing based on fundamentals rather than short-term gains.